 And then there are all the shows, games and dining options.

-You can wing it and simply wander through the 400-acre park, hopping on rides and enjoying the festive fair atmosphere as you go, or you can come prepared with a plan of attack to make the most of your visit.
+You can wing it and simply wander through the 400-acre park, hopping on rides and enjoying the festive fair atmosphere as you go, or you can be prepared with a plan of attack to make the most of your visit.

 A Quick Overview